gnowledge/gnowledge.github.io/projects/dev.md

 ## An Invitation to Connected Learning Initiative (CLIx)

+I2C is designed to be an easy and exemplary connected learning experience, facilitated through a specially designed course platform - a social space where collaborative interactions happen. i2C aims to prepare learners for conceptual and investigative engagements in Science, Mathematics and English Communication as offered through CLIx.

-Details about CLIx initiative can be found [here](https://www.gnowledge.org/projects/stemedu.html#clix-connected-learning-initiative)
+More details about initiative can be found [here](https://clix.tiss.edu/curriculum/invitation-to-clix/)